 It is important that you read the above information carefully and have all of your questions answered before signing the consent on the next page.

 CONSENT FOR SURGERY / PROCEDURE or TREATMENT

-1. I hereby authorize Dr. Hensel and such assistants as may be selected to perform the following procedure or treatment:
+1. I hereby authorize Dr. perform the following procedure or treatment: